Keratoconus CAIRS — DR BRENDAN CRONIN OPHTHALMOLOGIST

 CAIRS also has significant advantages over full thickness or other partial thickness types of corneal transplants

-No tissue is removed from your eye in CAIRS – it leaves you eye stronger not weaker
+No tissue is removed from your eye in CAIRS – it leaves your eye stronger not weaker

 CAIRS is generally done without any stitches